 This outbreak began in early December 2019 and continues to grow.

 First identified in Wuhan, Hubei Province, China, the virus has begun to spread across the globe.
-As of February 5th, 2020, there have been 28 locations with confirmed 2019-nCoV cases, this includes:- China - Japan
+18 states report more than 10,000 cases of COVID-19.

 The complete clinical picture with regard to 2019-nCoV is still not fully clear.
 Reported illnesses have ranged from people being mildly sick to people being severely ill and dying.